 -Can I trust you?
 And-Can I respect you?

-You might think that an incredible dental patient experience revolves around their level of healthcare.
-In truth, according to a recent study by Becker Hospital Review, the #1 reason most dental patients cite for being unsatisfied with their healthcare is the...
+You might think that an incredible dental patient experience revolves around their level of dental care.
+In truth, according to a recent study by Becker Healthcare Review, the #1 reason most dental patients cite for being unsatisfied with their healthcare is the customer service.